hannasage/zine/README.md

 #### Templates

 Templates are specific, hence my validation system for props.
-Because of this, though, you can utilize `components` to make highly specific UIs without conditional rendering.
+Because of this, though, you can utilize `props` to make highly specific UIs without conditional rendering.

 ```typescript jsx
 /** TEMPLATE: A single image in a frame. */